Monday, 30 January 2012

 • envelopes for your cards

-Remember your design has to exist as holes in a sheet of stencil paper, so make sure you don't design any 'islands'.
-For instance, if you are cutting out a stencil of the letter 'A' you can't cut out the entire outside shape and then expect to leave the shape in the centre remaining, as the centre shape would just drop out - that's an island folks!
-Instead, join the centre shape to the outside shape with little bridges.
+Important!
+Make sure you don't design any 'islands'.
+For instance, if you are cutting out a stencil of the letter 'A' you can't cut out the entire outside shape and then leave the middle bit of the 'A' remaining, as the middle bit will just drop out.
+That's an island folks!
+Instead, join the centre shape to the outside shape with bridges.
 The same applies to all stencil images, not just letters.
 Have a go, you will see what I mean.

 When you are happy with your design, trace it onto some ezy cut stencil paper with a ball point pen (or onto acetate with a permanent marker).
 Trace using a lightbox, or tape the design onto a window and use the outside light to trace.
-You will want your stencil sheet to be a fair bit bigger than your design, so you don't get paint on your card where you don't want it.
-For an average sized gift card your design will fit comfortably on an A4 sized sheet of stencil paper.
+You want your stencil paper to be bigger than the card you are printing on to, so you don't get paint on your card where you don't want it.

 Now with your stencil paper on the cutting mat, slowly and carefully cut following your traced design, turning the stencil paper around as you go to make the cutting easier.
-Hold the stencil paper firmly while cutting with the other.
 Be sure to cut the corners cleanly, don't just wrench out the almost-cut shape.

-A simple shape will take only a couple of minutes to cut out, a complex one can take an hour or more - seriously!
+A simple shape will take only a couple of minutes to cut out, a complex one can take an hours - seriously!

 So now you have your beautiful shape cut out of stencil paper (or acetate) and are ready to start printing.